Stratified randomization: Block randomization within strata

 Block randomization, sometimes called permuted block randomization, applies blocks to allocate subjects from the same strata equally to each group in the study.
 In block randomization, allocation ratio (ratio of the number of one specific group over other groups) and group sizes are specified.
-The block size must be the multiples of the number of treatments so that samples in each stratum can be assigned to treatment groups with the intended ratio.
+The block size must be multiples of the number of treatments so that samples in each stratum can be assigned to treatment groups with the intended ratio.
 For instance, there should be 4 or 8 strata in a clinical trial concerning breast cancer where age and nodal statuses are two prognostic factors and each factor is split into two-level.
 The different blocks can be assigned to samples in multiple ways including random list and computer programming.

 Block randomization is commonly used in the experiment with a relatively big sampling size to avoid the imbalance allocation of samples with important characteristics.
 In certain fields with strict requests of randomization such as clinical trials, the allocation would be predictable when there is no blinding process for conductors and the block size is limited.
 The blocks permuted randomization in strata could possibly cause an imbalance of samples among strata as the number of strata increases and the sample size is limited, For instance, there is a possibility that no sample is found meeting the characteristic of certain strata.